Uncertainty Quantification as a Principled Foundation for Explainable Artificial Intelligence: A Case Study of Counterfactual Explanations: Uncertainty and Transparency

-In this position paper \textbf{we argue that AI transparency techniques are largely oblivious to various notions of uncertainty despite the two being fundamentally interconnected}.
-More broadly, \textbf{we assert that XAI research tends to neglect the rich tapestry of foundational AI concepts}, which can lead to reinventing what already exists; admittedly, this sentiment is more true for post-hoc than ante-hoc approaches since the latter draw upon decades of work on classic AI models~\citep{rudin2022interpretable}.
-We support these arguments by demonstrating that connecting AI transparency and uncertainty quantification can address many open challenges in XAI.
+In this paper we demonstrate that AI transparency techniques are largely oblivious to various notions of uncertainty despite the two being fundamentally interconnected.
+Consequently, XAI methods by and large dismiss or overlook any notion of uncertainty that a predictive model may provide -- usually fixating on its crisp predictions -- which can result in subpar explanations.
+More broadly, we note that XAI research tends to neglect the rich tapestry of foundational AI concepts, which can lead to reinventing what already exists; admittedly, this sentiment is more pertinent to \emph{post hoc} than \emph{ante hoc} approaches since the latter draw upon decades of work on classic AI models~\citep{rudin2022interpretable}.
+We support these observations by showing that connecting AI transparency and uncertainty quantification can address many open challenges in XAI.
 Specifically, we use the example of \emph{counterfactual explanations} given that they are considered the gold standard of human-centred XAI~\citep{miller2019explanation}.

-To this end, we first review relevant topics in Section~\ref{sec:related}: (\S\ref{sec:related:exp})~counterfactual explainability, (\S\ref{sec:related:uq})~uncertainty quantification and (\S\ref{sec:related:exp+uq})~their intersection.
-Next, in Section~\ref{sec:methodology}, we present our arguments.
-We begin by (\S\ref{sec:methodology:challenges})~summarising open challenges: misguided or overlooked modelling assumptions; ad-hoc fixes and unreliable proxies used in lieu of principled uncertainty handling; overemphasis on crisp classification and inadequate XAI evaluation practice; dominance of neural models applied to unstructured data leading to neglect of inherently transparent AI; and largely missing human-centred perspective in ante-hoc interpretability.
+To this end, we first review relevant topics in \autoref{sec:related}, namely: counterfactual explainability~(\sref{sec:related:exp}), uncertainty quantification~(\sref{sec:related:uq}) and the intersection of these two fields~(\sref{sec:related:exp+uq}).
+Next, in \autoref{sec:methodology}, we motivate and present our uncertainty-aware XAI framework for counterfactual explanations.
+We begin by summarising open challenges~(\sref{sec:methodology:challenges}), which include: misguided or overlooked modelling assumptions resulting in AI that lacks sound technical design and functioning; overemphasis on crisp classification and inadequate XAI evaluation practice that, among others, disregards the quality of the explained models; \emph{ad hoc} fixes and unreliable proxies used in lieu of principled uncertainty handling; counterfactual generation's dependence on distance measured in the feature space despite inherent difficulties posed by its meaningful formalisation; prevalence of neural models applied to image and text data leading to neglect of classic (inherently transparent) AI methods; overlooked synergy between uncertainty quantification and \emph{ante hoc} interpretability; and missing human-centred perspective in the latter field.